jhvanderschee/jekyllcodex/_without-plugin/seo.md

 <link rel="sitemap" type="application/xml" title="Sitemap" href="{{ "/sitemap.xml" | prepend: site.baseurl | prepend: site.url }}" />{% endraw %}
 ```

-Note: Ofcourse you can also set manual page descriptions, using 'page.description' and a matching YML variable in your page.
+Note: With just some minor tweaks you can add a manual page descriptions, using 'page.description' and a matching front matter / YML variable in your page.

+[/expand]

 ### Installation